Skip to main content

 Exceptions

-• The dependents of non-EU diplomatic staff based in the EU are considered non-EU for application purposes but are entitled to EU fees (not free fees).
-This includes the minor/dependent adult children who are in full time post-primary education and the spouse/the civil partner of the non-EU diplomatic staff.
+• The dependants of non-EU state officials are considered EU for application purposes.
+This means eligible applicants/students may be entitled to the EU rate of fees (not HEA free fees).
+This includes the minor/dependant adult children who are in full time post-primary education and the spouse/civil partner of non-EU state officials.

-• Minor and dependent adult children who are in full time post-primary education, the spouse/the civil partner of Irish State Officials, and comparable EU/EEA/Swiss State officials, who reside with that State official while posted outside the EU, EEA or Switzerland on diplomatic or consular missions, shall be deemed to be resident in their home EU, EEA or Swiss State for the purposes of the residency clause of the Free Fees Initiative.
+• Minor and dependent adult children who are in full time post-primary education, the spouse/the civil partner of EU, EEA or Swiss state officials, who reside with that state official while posted outside the EU, EEA or Switzerland on diplomatic or consular missions, shall be deemed to be resident in their home EU, EEA or Swiss State for the purposes of the residency clause of the Free Fees Initiative.

 Definitions